Wolox/express-js-bootstrap/README.md

 For more information feel free to glance at the [`app/orm.js`](https://github.com/Wolox/express-js-bootstrap/blob/master/app/orm.js#L6) file.

 #### Starting your app
-Now, to start your app run ```npm start``` in the rootpath of the project.
+Now, to start your app run ```npm run front``` in the rootpath of the project to compile the frontend files and watch for changes.
+Then, to start the server, run ```npm start``` in the same directory.
 Then access your app at **localhost:port**.
 The port is logged in the console where you ran the start script.

 ## Development